Using Conceptual Frameworks of Earth Systems to Frame Future Directions in Systems Thinking Research

 - Complexity sciences.
 Emphasis on the scientific study of complex systems; systems thinking abilities related to recognizing complex system characteristics such as feedbacks, emergence, and self-organization.

 - Authentic complex earth and environmental systems.
 Emphasis on knowledge of a specific complex near-surface Earth system (e.g. a lake) or phenomenon (e.g. coastal eutrophication); systems thinking abilities related to reasoning about the specific system or phenomenon.

-These frameworks provide a starting point for operationalizing systems thinking both teaching and researching systems thinking; they will inform discussions that draw on participants' experience and expertise.
+These frameworks provide a starting point for operationalizing systems thinking in both teaching and research; they will inform discussions that draw on participants' experience and expertise.
 Participants will leave the workshop with new strategies for how to identify and describe student systems thinking abilities in the context of classroom instruction and geoscience education research studies.

 This workshop is designed for participation from a broad range of EER attendees.

 Experts and newcomers to systems thinking are encouraged to participate

 By the end of this workshop, participants will be able to: